 In the following years, the garden overcame many obstacles striving to create a light of hope through connection between people and with the earth in the shadow of the wall and a US policy of ever more separation and isolation at the border.
 See Dan Watman's personal account of the history of the garden through 2011.

-Current Design: While US Border Patrol made preparations for a new primary barrier near the end of 2011, a team of landscape architects, native plant experts, gardeners, and enthusiastic volunteers stored the plants in nurseries on either side of the border and got together to take advantage of the new slate and create a new design made up of bi-national circles bisected by the primary barrier.
+While US Border Patrol made preparations for a new primary barrier near the end of 2011, a team of landscape architects, native plant experts, gardeners, and enthusiastic volunteers stored the plants in nurseries on either side of the border and got together to take advantage of the new slate and create a new design made up of bi-national circles bisected by the primary barrier.
+The new design was implemented by the community in 2012 making a bigger more beautiful garden to someday overcome the now bigger uglier border wall.
 It is one garden that belongs to the people of both Tijuana and San Diego (as opposed to two separate gardens, US and Mexican).

-Each circle has a theme.
-The first and main circle is the "Mirror Garden" as, originally, the same species were planted on either side of the wall inside the circle.
-The second circle is the "Yellow Flower" garden where all of the natives produce yellow flowers.
+Each circle was planted with a theme.
+The first and main circle the "Mirror Garden" as, originally, the same species were planted on either side of the wall inside the circle.
+The second circle is the "Yellow Flower" garden where most of the natives produce yellow flowers.
 The last circle is the Cactus/Wish garden.
 It is made up of strictly succulents, cacti and rocks.
 Come visit this garden and write a wish on a rock!
-Another symbolic element of the garden design is the "White Sage River" which consists of a white sages (Salvia Apiana) that "S" through all three circles back and forth across the border to imitate the Tijuana river and raise awareness about its preservation.
+Another symbolic element of the garden design was the "White Sage River" which consisted of a white sages (Salvia Apiana) that "S" through all three circles back and forth across the border to imitate the Tijuana river and raise awareness about its preservation.